andrasq/node-qcluster/Readme.md

 Child processes are replaced sequentially, one at a time.
 Multiple requests are queued and processed in order of arrival.
 If there is a fork error, start timeout or stop timeout, the new process is killed and the old process is left to run.

+## Signal Handling

+The `options.signalsToRelay` signals are caught by the qcluster master and re-sent to the worker processes.
+Other signals are not treated as special.
+The re-sent signals are ignored; other signals may kill the master.
+'SIGSTOP' and 'SIGKILL' cannot be caught, and it is a nodejs error to try.

+Signals that arrive while a worker is initializing are queued and re-sent after the worker is 'ready' to let the app handle it and not kill the half-initialized process.
+This includes 'SIGTSTP', ie an initializing worker will not be suspended at the same time as the other workers.

 ## Qcluster IPC messages: